AnmolRattanSingh/data-science-S2023/challenges/c08-structures-assignment.md

   - The mean of the strength of the material is around 40,000 psi.
 - To what extent can you tell what shape the distribution of the data has?
-  - It looks roughly like a normal distribution.
+  - There is not enough data to comment on the shape of the distribution.
 - Assuming the scopus is the strength of an individual part made from this aluminum alloy, is the observed variability real or induced?
   - The observed variability is both real and induced.
-Which can occur for variation and the material and from human error.
+The real variability is between different parts and the induced variability is from the samples taken from each part.

 # Assessing Structural Safety